Mount Surprise

 Mt Surprise was named when a loud pioneer party surprised a group of Aboriginal people who were resting at the base of the mountain in 1864.
 Ever since, Mount Surprise has been surprising and delighting visitors with its wealth of history, gems, natural beauty and unusual landscape.

-Mt Surprise
+Elizabeth Creek at Mt Surprise

 Military Heritage